Are there any age restrictions for older animals?

 How do I make sure my cat or dog's travel crate is suitable?

-Obtain an International Air Transport Association (IATA) approved container for cats and dogs.
+International Air Transport Association (IATA) approved container for cats and dogs.
 Your crate must meet IATA requirements to ensure that your cat or dog cannot escape or be injured while travelling.
 Crates that are too small, low or narrow may compromise your cat or dog’s welfare.

 Purchase the travel crate some time in advance and get your cat or dog used to it before the flight by putting his/her bedding and food in the crate.